azraq27/neural/docs/source/index.rst

 The :mod:`neural.eprime` module can be used to parse E-Prime data files, a program commonly used to present stimuli in fMRI experiments

+The :mod:`neural.freesurfer` module has methods to interact with Freesurfer

 Contents
 =========